paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-1-programming.md

 print("Hello world!")
 ```

-Note: In Python the `#` is used to donote a comment follows.

 ## Learning Python

 Rather than reproducing all my Learning Python notes (and risk updates causing one set of documents to fall out of sync),  we will work through my existing Python notes repository